 This musical only has two strong female characters but their individual strengths out-power all the male characters they play alongside.
-First we have Miss Adelaide.
-On the surface she may not seem like a feminist or focused on women’s rights.
+First, we have Miss Adelaide.
+On the surface, she may not seem like a feminist or focused on women’s rights.
 Adelaide earns her living as a showgirl and has been seeing the same man, Nathan Detroit, for so many years her hopes and dreams of marriage seems to be something that will never happen.

-Adelaide’s tactics are also not very feminist in nature but there is no denying the woman’s strength in her relationship.
+Adelaide’s tactics are also not very feminist in nature, but there is no denying the woman’s strength in her relationship.
 When she has finally had enough she tells Nathan he better marry her or else and, when faced with losing her, he does.
-As strong as this is, for her to fight until she gets what she wants, we have to admit that the prize, a man who is forced into marrying her when he really doesn’t want to, does not scream feminist in the slightest.
+As strong as this is, for her to fight until she gets what she wants, we have to admit that the prize, a man who is forced into marrying her when he doesn’t want to, does not scream feminist in the slightest.

 Then there is the simple missionary Sister Sarah Brown who has one goal, to fill her mission with sinners and save their souls.
 She is none the wiser though when she is made the object of a bet between Nathan Detroit and Sky Masterson.
-Nathan needs money, he bets Sky, who has a reputation of taking any and all bets no matter how ridiculous, that he cannot take her to Havana for dinner that night.
+Nathan needs money, so he bets Sky who has a reputation for taking any and all bets no matter how ridiculous, that he cannot take her to Havana for dinner that night.
 Sky, never one to refuse a bet, sets out to reach that goal.

-Still, when Sarah and Sky find themselves in Cuba she does succumb to his romantic advances and she believes that she loves him.
+Still, when Sarah and Sky find themselves in Cuba, she does succumb to his romantic advances, and she believes that she loves him.
 That is until she realizes that her mission was used for a traveling craps game while they were gone.
 Even though Sky didn’t know anything about it, Sarah blames him and is heartbroken but tells him to go away.
 Of course, Sky redeems himself by telling Nathan that he hadn’t succeeded in taking Sister Sarah to Cuba, even though he had.
 The two make up and everyone lives happily ever after.

-Of course, on the surface, this musical would never rank in any “feminist” lists but these two women are strong characters none the less.
+Of course, on the surface, this musical would never rank in any “feminist” lists, but these two women are strong characters none the less.

-First we have Tracy, the star of our show, and she is determined to become a dancer on the Corny Collins and succeeds with her goals despite the opposition of Amber Von Tussle and her mother Velma.
+First, we have Tracy, the star of our show, and she is determined to become a dancer on the Corny Collins and succeeds with her goals despite the opposition of Amber Von Tussle and her mother, Velma.
 Tracy not only becomes a dancer on the show she succeeds at becoming one of the most popular to have ever appeared.
 She also starts dating Link, the most handsome and popular boy on the show.

-Some strong women aren’t strong from the get go but evolve into the powerful femmes we love.
+Some strong women aren’t strong from the get-go but evolve into the powerful femmes we love.
 This is the case with Edna Turnblad, Tracy’s mother.
-Edna hasn’t left the house in years and her growing weight makes her afraid of what people will think.
+Edna hasn’t left the house in years, and her growing weight makes her afraid of what people will think.
 Tracy convinces her to leave their home and stop outside into the 60s and when she does her transformation is instantaneous.

-Of course, there is still Velma Von Tussle, albeit with motives that are less than moral, who will stop at nothing to get her way, even cheating.
+Of course, there is still Velma Von Tussle, albeit with motives that are less than moral, who will stop at nothing to get her way, even cheat.
 And we cannot forget Motormouth Maybelle who is working her fingers to the bone fighting for her race to be treated fairly.

 Here’s a perfect opera after this quick read: Die Rote Zora – the courageous young woman named Red Zora leads a gang of orphans against the corruption and injustice of Croatia in the 1930s.